hcarty/ppx_defer/README.md

 # ppx_defer

-This is an OCaml language extension implementing a somewhat Go-like `[%defer expr1]; expr2` which will defer the evaluation of `expr1` until after `expr2`.
+This is an OCaml language extension implementing a somewhat Go-ish `[%defer expr1]; expr2` which will defer the evaluation of `expr1` until after `expr2`.  `expr1` will still be evaluated if `expr2` raises an exception.

+The implementation is based purely on moving syntax around so ppx\_defer is not as powerful or safe as Go's `defer`.

 Thanks to Drup for guidance in figuring out ppx details!